Tapas14102000/minorproject/README.md

   - This is a simple notepad designed with the help of Swing concept of Java.
   - Operations:
       - FILE
         - NEW           //create a new file
         - SAVE         //save the opened file
+        - OPEN        //Open a file
+        - PRINT      //print the opened file
       - EDIT
         - CUT          //cut a particular selected lines
         - COPY        //copy a particular selected lines
-        - paste       //paste the copied/cut lines
+        - PASTE      //paste the copied/cut lines
       - EXIT
         - CLOSE       //terminate the notepad
 # SCREENSHOTS